validityBase/vbase-py-tools/docs/setup.md

     vBase tools can be configured using an automatic configuration script or manually.
 We recommend an automatic configuration for the initial setup.

    1. **Option 1: Use the automatic configuration script:**
-        Run the following script to automatically configure settings stored in the `.env` file.
+        Run the following script to configure the settings stored in the `.env` file automatically.
         The script will ask a few questions and initialize the appropriate environment variables.
-        ```commandline
+        ```bash
         python3 -m tools.config_env
         ```

         You will be asked the following questions to configure the settings:

         ```text
         Do you want to configure the vBase API key? (y/n) [yes]:
         ```